harshac/darbadar/_posts/blogs/2019-02-04-looking-back-at-a-year-of-living-and-travelling-across-europe.md

 !["A picture of northern lights / Aurora Borealis at Tromso](){:name="Aurora-Borealis"}

 I returned to Barcelona two days later, magic still swirling in my eyes, and spent the next few weeks cooling my heels.
-Every night at ten, utensils still voiced the anger of locals clang-clang-clang!
+Every night at ten, utensils still voiced the anger of locals _clang-clang-clang_!
 Barring a quick getaway to Portugal with a couple of friends over a weekend, I spent most of my time working and wondering where to head next.

 ![Sunset from the end of the world](){:name="Sunset-from-cape-st-vincent-portugal"}